RekGRpth/gawkextlib/redis/doc/README.md

 *number*: latitud
 *number*: radius
 *string*: with a value between m|km|ft|mi
+*optional string*: the order with values desc or asc
+*optional number*: to limit the results to the first N matching items.
+N is passed to `count` option of the command.

 ##### *Return value*
 `1` if is at least one result. `0` if there is no result. `-1` on error.